orb-community/pktvisor-website/docs/contact.md

 See the [NS1 Contribution Guidelines](https://github.com/ns1/community) for more information.

 ## Build
 The main code base is written in clean, modern C++.
-The `pktvisor-cli` command line interface is written in Go.
+The `pktvisor-cli` command-line interface is written in Go.
 The build system requires CMake and the [Conan](https://conan.io/) package manager system.

 pktvisor adheres to [semantic versioning](https://semver.org/).